millerms/CranburyChiropractic/_pages/services.md

       <li>Non‑thermal; most feel little to no heat.
 Sessions typically 5–15 minutes with protective eyewear.</li>
       <li>Used alongside adjustments and exercise as part of a right‑sized plan.</li>
     </ul>
+    <em>See this if:</em> irritated tissues won’t settle down and you want a gentle, non‑drug option alongside active care.
   </li>

   <li class="reveal reveal--up">